 Key Takeaways:

 Steiner offers a perfect pair of binoculars for hunting and other outdoor activities.
 Apart from weight, we don’t see any deal-breaking point in these binos.
-If you’re happy to carry a bit of heavy binoculars, Choose them with closed eyes.
+If you’re happy to carry slightly heavier binoculars, Choose them with closed eyes.

 4- Pentax 8.5×21 U- Series Papilio Binoculars